Paul Romanuk: 2002–2005

-Move to England
+Relocation to England

 In terms of work, I naively thought: 'Well, you know, 15–20 years of credibility in the Canadian broadcast industry will be worth something [in England]'.
 Actually, it's worth nothing.
 I did work, but not at the level......
 I mean, I didn't think I'd be calling football on Sky, which would be the equivalent of Hockey Night in Canada on CBC.
 I wasn't that stupid!
 But I did think I would get more work than I got.
 However, I had the wrong accent.
 And they're very xenophobic when it comes to things like that, as we are in Canada....
 I would say that over the course of the 9 and a half years that we were there, I had what ranged between one and two-thirds of a job.
 I had a bunch of gigs.

 — Romanuk on his professional endeavours while in London.

-In spring 2005, Romanuk quit his Raptors radio play-by-play job at The Fan 590 and moved to London, England, following his wife who took an executive job at The Coca-Cola Company's European division based in the city.
-Moving to London, Romanuk had nothing lined up professionally, initially just hoping to continue a career in sports broadcasting.
+In spring 2005, Romanuk moved to London, England, following his wife who took an executive job at The Coca-Cola Company's European division.
+Arriving to London, he had nothing lined up professionally, initially just hoping to continue a career in sports broadcasting.

 Settling in the Battersea area of London, Romanuk found work as a freelance sportscaster, performing various one-off jobs such as calling different sports (including hockey) on Eurosport.
-In the lead-up to the 2007 Asian Indoor Games in Macau, China, Romanuk got hired by a contract publishing company to edit a magazine for the games, a full-time job that had him commuting between London and Macau for about six months.
+In the lead-up to the 2007 Asian Indoor Games in Macau, China, Romanuk was hired by a contract publishing company to edit a magazine for the games, a full-time job that had him commuting between London and Macau for about six months.

 He additionally freelanced on the Canadian networks CBC, CTV, TSN, and Sportsnet coverage (either individual or consortium) of various international sporting events such as play-by-play announcing of triathlon and weightlifting at the 2012 Summer Olympics in London.
 Other such events included IIHF World Championships, Spengler Cups, and the 2010 FIFA World Cup.

 He also did voice-over work for the International Ice Hockey Federation, did play-by-play commentary for the Champions Hockey League in 2008–09, and emceed the 2012 Hockey Forum in Barcelona and the draw of the re-launched CHL in 2014 in Minsk.

 By the early 2010s, Romanuk and his wife moved to West London while she also switched from a marketing executive job at Coca-Cola to one with L'Oréal.

 In 2014, the couple decided to move back to Toronto as Romanuk accepted an offer from Hockey Night in Canada.